navyaradhika9/BookMyShow/README.md

 # BookMyShow
-Ticket Booking Application using Springboot and MySql database
+A backend application for Ticket Booking Application using java,Springboot and MySql for database